Dioti/NorthwindAPI/README.md

 Before running the application, ensure the following:
 - You must have a copy of the Northwinds database running on a mySQL server (v8.0.22+).
 If you don't have a copy, you will need to download it [here](src/main/resources/Northwind.MySQL5.sql).
 - Clone the repository: `https://github.com/Dioti/NorthwindAPI.git`
-- Edit the `application.properties` file with your appropriate database login details
+- Edit the `application.properties` file located in `src/main/resources` with your appropriate database login details
 - Ensure that you have set up the `northwinds` database as a database and are successfully connected to it

 ---